By Carlito Rovira

 The Puerto Rican revolutionaries chose to invert the colors of the Cuban Flag following the traditions of the “Two Wings of the Same Bird” – a poetic metaphor of the legendary Puerto Rican literary Lola Rodriguez De Tio and later on used in musical rendition by Cuban revolutionary leader Jose Marti.
 Revolutionaries of both countries collaborated with each other for centuries in a mutual struggle against Spanish tyranny.

 To Puerto Ricans the flag represents many things.
 It is the one aesthetic that compels us to express our aspirations and deepest sentiments as a people, connected to history, culture and heritage.

-In light of the devastation that occurred in Puerto Rico following the destructive force of Hurricane Maria the flag has also become a symbolism of hope.
-But the destructiveness of nature can never compare with the outcome of a recent study made that revealed a death toll of 4,645.
+In light of the devastation that occurred in Puerto Rico following the destructive force of Hurricane Maria and the continued crisis of earthquakes followed by many tremors, the flag has also become a symbolism of hope.
+But the destructiveness of nature can never compare with the outcome of a study made after Hurricane Maria that revealed a death toll of 4,645.
 That can only serve to accentuate in our minds the intentional neglect by the U.S. Government.
 The criminality of the Jones Act and the full spectrum of U.S. colonial policy in Puerto Rico affirms the charge of genocide.